HaGGi13/Arc4u/Doc/Architecture/Home.md

 #### Dtos.

 We use Automapper (when extreme performance is not needed) to map the object of the domain model (POCO) to the Dtos.
+In case large set of data are to map, manual mapping will be probably the best choice => but do allways an evaluation of this.

 ### Service Agent.